 To help you get acquainted with some of the best female superheroes, we’ve put together a list of our favorites.
-They run the gamut from weird vintage characters (Ma Hunkel) to modern fan-faves (America Chavez), and several of them have their own screen adaptations in the works.
+They run the gamut from weird vintage characters (Ma Hunkel) to modern fan-faves (America Chavez).
+Several of them have their own screen adaptations in the works as well.

 The best female superheroes of all time

 Soon to co-star alongside Jeremy Renner’s Hawkeye in a Disney+ live-action series, Kate Bishop is Clint Barton’s protege.
 She’s a teenage girl with a tough attitude, best known as a member of the Young Avengers team, and as the co-lead of Matt Fraction and David Aja’s popular Hawkeye comics.
 Just like her mentor, she wears purple and fights with a bow and arrow.

 32) Huntress (DC)

 Three women have fought crime under the Huntress moniker, becoming a regular mainstay of Batman team comics.
 Thanks to her live-action role in the TV series Arrow and the Birds of Prey movie, Helena Bertinelli is now the best-known version of the character: a badass gymnast and hand-to-hand fighter, with excellent crowssbow skills.

 Introduced in 1964, Scarlet Witch and her twin brother Quicksilver are a duo of long-running X-Men and Avengers characters.
 Armed with magical powers (yes, actual old-school magic), Scarlet Witch straddles the line between Marvel’s traditional superhero stories and more fantastical fare.
 Played by Elizabeth Olsen in the MCU, she recently got a revamped origin story in WandaVision.